pyinfra-dev/pyinfra/docs/facts.rst

 ~~~~~~~~~~~~~~~~~~~~

-    Returns a dict of installed pip:
+    Returns a dict of installed pip packages:

     .. code:: python